The Gabba: Australian rules football

 The first VFL/AFL game at the Gabba was held on June 28, 1981, with hosting in front of 20,351 spectators.
 Six years later, the Brisbane Bears were admitted into the VFL, but initially play their home games at Carrara Stadium on the Gold Coast.
 The Brisbane Bears experimented with playing four matches at the Gabba in Brisbane in 1991, before moving all home matches to the venue ahead of the 1993 season.
 The Gabba was then the official home ground for the Brisbane Bears from 1993 to 1996 and since 1997 has been the home of the Brisbane Lions after the Bears merged with Fitzroy.
 The record crowd for an Australian rules football match is 37,473 between the Brisbane Lions and Richmond in the 2019 second qualifying final.

 The Gold Coast Suns hosted games at the Gabba in 2011 and in 2018 due to the unavailability of their home ground Carrara Stadium because of redevelopment and the 2018 Commonwealth Games respectively.
 In addition, Melbourne played an annual home game against Brisbane at The Gabba between 2001 and 2007.

 During the 2020 AFL season, the Gabba hosted a greater number of home and away matches than usual, due to the temporary relocation of Victorian and other clubs as a result of the COVID-19 pandemic.
 The venue was also selected to host the 2020 AFL Grand Final, with the Melbourne Cricket Ground not capable of hosting any spectators at the match.
 The Gabba thus became the first stadium outside the state of Victoria to host a VFL/AFL Grand Final, which Richmond won against Geelong by 12.9 (81) to 7.8 (50) in front of 29,707 people – just under the venue's temporary maximum capacity due to the pandemic.

 Soccer

 In the early 1900s, the Gabba hosted numerous matches between Australia and various touring nations.
 During the 1950s and 1960s the Gabba hosted soccer matches for English first division and Scottish clubs including Blackpool FC, Everton FC, Manchester United and Heart of Midlothian F.C.
 The Chinese and South African national teams also played at the ground.
 During the 2000 Summer Olympics, the Gabba hosted association football group games.

 Rugby league

 On 8 May 1909, the first match of rugby league was played in Brisbane at the Gabba.
 Norths played against Souths before a handful of spectators at the ground.
-Brisbane Rugby League games continued to be played occasionally at The Gabba until 1957.
+Brisbane Rugby League games continued to be played occasionally at The Gabba until 1957 at which point Lang Park became the home of the game in the city.

 The Gabba hosted its first rugby league Test match on 26 June 1909, when Australia defeated New Zealand Māori 16–13.